 However, more recent research does not suggest an increased risk and health advice has changed, so if you wish you can now choose to eat peanuts or foods containing peanuts (such as peanut butter) as part of a healthy, balanced diet, unless you are allergic to them.
-If you have concerns about the risk of peanut allergy, then discus these with a GP or midwife.
+If you have concerns about the risk of peanut allergy, then discuss these with a GP or midwife.

 Fortified foods and supplements with vitamin A

-- Vitamin supplements and fish oil supplements with vitamin A
+- vitamin supplements and fish oil supplements with vitamin A

-- Foods fortified* with vitamin A
+- foods fortified* with vitamin A

 *Fortified foods are foods to which extra nutrients have been added (check the label)